 See Related: Travel Hacking 101

-Things to do in Thailand
+Things to do during your trip to Thailand

 Ride a Tuk Tuk

-Watch a Muy Thai Fight
+Watch a Muay Thai Fight

-This is a boxing context known as “the art of eight limbs” because fighters can use their elbows, knees, shins, and fists.
+Watch an infamous Muay Thai fight.
+You can find the sport at all levels and in every region of Thailand, a boxing context known as “the art of eight limbs” because fighters can use their elbows, knees, shins, and fists.

-Visit a Floating Marketing
+Visit a Floating Market

 Eat a Scorpion

-- Diving underwater in the Thai Islands,
+- Scuba dive underwater in the Thai Islands,

-- Visiting an overwater bungalow,
+- Visit an overwater bungalow,

-- Drinking a Thai ices coffee,
+- Drink a Thai iced coffee,

-- Exploring the night market,
+- Explore the night market,

-- Visiting the train market.
+- Visit the train market.

 For those who want to stay there for a month, consider applying for a 6-month visa in the Thai embassy before leaving your home country.
 Getting travel insurance is recommended, although not required as a criterion.